sgatibaru/hellaplus/README.md

 - Visit the URL to the app on your browser
 - Follow the installation instructions

+## Manual Installation
+- Import the ```database.sql``` file into your database
+- Rename example.env.php to env.php
+- Update the settings in the new env.php file to match your server
+- Done

 ## Known issues
 - Initiator information is invalid for sandbox apps that do not have Security Credential set.